 - Place legal holds on a broad range of data, reducing the amount of time that IT personnel spend manually collecting and managing data.

-The user's legal hold data from endpoints such as computers, mobiles, and from cloud applications can now be accessed by using WebDAV.
+The user's legal hold data from endpoints such as computers, mobiles, and cloud applications can now be accessed by using WebDAV.

 - Enable administrators to search and locate any file across all users, devices, OneDrive, and Exchange Online data.

 - Proactively track, monitor, and get notified for compliance risks of cloud apps data in your organization.